Competitive rates

 These accolades highlight our firm's strong reputation, deep legal expertise, and consistent results in representing clients across complex contested wills and estate litigation matters.

 At Armstrong Legal, we help clients resolve will disputes by providing clear, practical advice on contesting, challenging and defending a will.
 Our contested wills lawyers will explain your rights, assess your options and help you understand the likely path forward, acting promptly to safeguard your position before deadlines may pass.
-If you find that you've been left out of a will or believe the estate did not make adequate provision for you, we can advise you on contesting it.
+On the occasion that you're omitted from a will or think the estate has failed to make suitable provision for you, we can advise you on contesting it.
 If you believe a will may be invalid, we can advise you on challenging a will where concerns involve capacity, undue influence, fraud or how someone prepared the will.
-If you are an executor or administrator, we can provide legal guidance on defending a will against claims about validity, family provision or estate administration.
-We provide support with other estate disputes as well, such as disagreements over executor removal, estate administration and statutory will matters.
-We provide legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Tasmania and South Australia, as laws differ from state to state.
-Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "Not Adequately Provided For In Will Vic", "Invalid Will Australia Reasons" or "Inheritance Dispute Solicitor Vic".
+If you are an executor or administrator, we can provide legal guidance on defending a will against claims relating to validity, family provision or estate administration.
+Also, we can help with other estate disputes, including contention over removing an executor, administering an estate and litigating statutory will issues.
+As laws vary across states, we offer legal advice in New South Wales, the Australian Capital Territory, Victoria, Queensland, Tasmania and South Australia.
+Our national team includes lawyers across Australia who speak languages other than English, so you can turn to us, no matter if you've been looking up "Not Adequately Provided For In Will Vic", "Not Adequately Provided For In Will Victoria" or "What Evidence Is Needed To Contest A Will".

 Disclaimer: No win no fee eligibility is assessed on a case by case basis